Help! I Paid for My Half-Sister’s Bedroom Makeover. Then Our Stepmother Stole It All for Her Own Kid.

 Dear Making Excuses,

 Please stay home.
 These people don’t deserve your presence.
-The lie about a work deadline barely even qualifies a lie.
+The lie about a work deadline barely even qualifies as a lie.
 Your wife is willing to deal with her relatives because she’s related to them.
 You’re not.
-And that’s totally okay.
+And that’s totally OK.

 Catch up on this week’s Prudie.